sbourbour/spring-boot/README.md

 myretail web service is a Spring Boot application.
 Once started it will be available at localhost:8090

+## To run

+You can run the application in your IDE (e.g. Eclipse or InteliJ) or on the command line:

+Windows example:

+C:\Users\Owner\workspace\myretailweb>java -Dspring.profiles.active=local -jar target\myretailweb-1.0.0-SNAPSHOT.jar

 ## Usage

 The web service provides two end points.
 A GET and a PUT.